THE ISSUE OF BLOOD

 I took it and said, “Hi.”

-“I just got a call from your sister.”
-Laura said.
-“Your brother Paddy had a motorcycle accident and he died on the way to the hospital.
+“I just got a call from your sister,” Laura said.
+“Your brother Paddy had a motorcycle accident and died on the way to the hospital.
 I’m sorry.”

-“I’m sorry.”
-I said.
-In my heart, I meant it as a humble apology for the awkwardness of her having to call me at N’s apartment.
-I knew Laura suffered that as a wound.
+“I’m sorry,” I said.
+In my heart, I meant it as a humble apology for the awkwardness of Laura having to call me at N’s apartment.
+I knew she suffered that as a wound.

-I hung up the phone and lost my self-control; tears flowed and I sobbed like a child.
+I hung up the phone and lost self-control; tears flowed, and I sobbed like a child.
 N put her arm around me and waited until I had composed myself.

 “Go home.” she said, “You have responsibilities.
 We’ll talk when the time is right.”